ViktorWelbers/txt-processing-web-service/README.md

 # Web-Service

-A simple Webservice Backend Application
+A simple Webservice Backend Application implemented in FastAPI

 To run it, please execute following lines in the terminal at root level: